OpenZeppelin/crafty/README.md

 The `CraftableToken`s themselves are ERC20 tokens (minus the `name`, `symbol` and `decimals` fields), and can therefore be freely traded among players.
 These tokens are acquired by interacting with the `Crafty` contract, which has the authority to create new tokens, and destroy them when they are used as recipe ingredients.

+A Ropsten deployed `Crafty` contract can be interacted with [from here](https://nventuro.github.io/crafty/).

 ## Ideas

 ### Recipe voting